Sri Lotus Developers & Realty IPO opens today: Should you subscribe to it? - BusinessToday

 Sri Lotus Developers raised Rs 237 crore from anchor investors as it finalised allocation of 1.58 crore shares to at Rs 150 apiece.
 Institutional investors like Societe Generale, Samsung India, LC Pharos Multi Strategy Fund, Citigroup Global, Nomura Singapore, Eminence Global Fund, and Viridian Asia Opportunities Master Fund participated in the anchor book.

 For the year ended on March 31, 2025, Sri Lotus Developers reported a net profit of Rs 227.89 crore with a revenue of Rs 569.29 crore.
 The company clocked a net profit of Rs 119.14 crore with a revenue of Rs 466.19 crore for the financial year ended on March 31, 2025.
-The company shall command a net profit of close to Rs 7,330.65 crore.
+The company shall command a market capitalization close to Rs 7,330.65 crore.

 The company has reserved 50 per cent of the net offer for the qualified institutional bidders, while non-institutional investors will have 15 per cent of the offer allocated for them.
 Retail investors will have 35 per cent of the reservation in the IPO.
 Eligible employees of the company, who have a reservation, will get a discount of Rs 14 per share.